dockersamples/codellama-python/README.md

 # Integrating Docker + CodeLlama + Python for Code Analysis

-This repository shows how to leverage Code Llama, a cutting-edge AI model for code analysis, in conjunction with Docker to create an efficient and automated code review workflow
+This repository shows how to leverage Code Llama, a cutting-edge AI model for code analysis, in conjunction with Docker to create an efficient and automated code review workflow.

+## How it works?

+This project sets up an Ollama Docker container and integrates a "pre-commit" hook.
+Whenever someone modifies or commits a Python file, the hook triggers a code review using the codellama model.
+The review is then saved into a `review.md` file, allowing developers to compare their code against the review feedback.
+It's important to note that AI models can take varying amounts of time to process, depending on the computer's CPU and memory.
+In my experience, the review process typically takes between 2 to 5 minutes, which is comparable to the time a human might spend conducting a thorough review.

 # Getting Started